Singularity-Coder/Android-Best-Practices/README.md

 * Avoid switch statements in Java as they do not read well.
 Use the standard if-else statements.
 * Always use named parameters in Kotlin functions.
 It makes things super clear.
 * Use Facebook Stetho to monitor and debug network calls in your app.
+* Use Kotlin for Android Development.
+You can check this link https://kotlinlang.org/docs/reference/comparison-to-java.html for more info on why we should use Kotlin over Java.
+However, we must cautiously use the syntax in Kotlin as it sometimes feels like it is more optimized for writing code than reading code which is done way more than writing code.
+Higher-order functions like run{}, with() {}, etc, introduce 2 problems which are excessive nesting statements and the other is the usage of extra brain cells where I have to consciously understand that the inner methods and fields are being called on the wrapper.
+In my opinion, Java is not verbose, it's just explicit.
+That is what makes it clear.
+Inference is not always clear.
+Writing less code doesn't necessarily mean easier to understand or clearer in meaning.
+So sometimes opting for more verbose routes can make things clearer in the long term as we tend to forget things easily.
+Slightly irrelevant but, E=mc^2 is a small equation but it has a vast amount of insight compressed in it which can be inferred.
+Also, not enforcing a statement separator like ";" at the end of each statement makes the code harder to read.
+In my opinion, every language must have some sort of statement terminator like how English has "." period and Java has ";".
+These are essential for reading the content properly.

 ## Prefer Functional Programming Paradigm
 Functional Programming in Java by Venkat Subbramaniam